v-jush/azure-docs/articles/iot-edge/quickstart.md

 ### Install and configure the IoT Edge service

 **Note for ARM32 preview**
-1. Please replace aka.ms/iotedge-win to aka.ms/iotedge-winarm32 when using IotEdge physical devices, the IoTEdge runtime and docker for the preview will be downloaded and installed for ARM
+aka.ms/iotedge-win in below powershell snippets has been replaced with aka.ms/iotedge-winarm32, so the Windows ARM32 cab for iotedge can be installed on the IoTCore ARM device

 Use PowerShell to download and install the IoT Edge runtime.
 Use the device connection string that you retrieved from IoT Hub to configure your device.